The Silence of the Lambs (soundtrack)

-The Silence of the Lambs (Original Motion Picture Soundtrack) is the film score for the 1991 horror film directed by Jonathan Demme.
+The Silence of the Lambs (The Original Motion Picture Score) is the film score for the 1991 horror film directed by Jonathan Demme.
 Composed by Howard Shore, the soundtrack was released by MCA Records on CD, LP, and cassette on February 5, 1991.
 The original release featured 13 tracks.
 An expanded edition, including previously unreleased material, was released by Quartet Records on February 14, 2018, and reissued in 2021 to coincide with the film's 30th anniversary.

 Background

 The musical score for The Silence of the Lambs was composed by Howard Shore in his first collaboration with Jonathan Demme.
 Shore aimed to compose music that seamlessly fit into the fabric of the film, stating, "When you watch the movie, you are not aware of the music.
 You get your feelings from all elements simultaneously: lighting, cinematography, costumes, acting, music."
 Demme was specific about the film's music and provided valuable suggestions to Shore on constructing the musical score and sound.

 The score was recorded in Munich during the latter half of the summer of 1990 and was performed by the Munich Symphony Orchestra.
 Suzana Peric edited the musical score.
 While recording, Shore scored the film to the edit, appreciating Jodie Foster's performance as Clarice Starling and calling it "fascinating."
 He felt that the film's score benefitted from the collaboration between the music and sound design.